IndiaPoliceHackathon/2019/README.md

 Please follow the below instructions

-All individual teams should submit a pull request to create their own branches with name (ex: Table##) under the given repository
+All individual teams should create a repository in their own accounts with the following naming convention KSP-IPH-2019/Table## (enter corresponding table number)

 Every repository should contains